2021–22 Los Angeles Lakers season: Regular season

 On April 5, the Lakers were eliminated from both playoff and play-in contention for the first time since 2018–19 and the seventh time in nine years after a 121–110 loss to the Phoenix Suns.
 It was the fourth time in James' career that he missed the NBA playoffs and the second time in his four years with the Lakers.
 It was also the third time and first since 2015 that Westbrook missed the playoffs when he played for the Oklahoma City Thunder, having previously only missed the playoffs in his debut in 2009.
-The Lakers' failure to make the play-in/playoffs was widely regarded to be one of the most biggest disappointments in franchise history, if not one of the greatest underachievements in NBA history.
+The Lakers' failure to make the play-in/playoffs was widely regarded to be one of the biggest disappointments in franchise history, if not one of the greatest underachievements in NBA history.
 James, Davis, Westbrook, and Anthony were selected to the NBA 75th Anniversary Team, the Lakers being the team with the most active players.

 James was the only Laker to make the All-Star cut, with Anthony Davis having a second consecutive injury-laden season.
 Due to injuries, the Lakers used 41 different starting lineups, and the trio of James, Davis, and Westbrook played only 21 games together, compiling an 11–10 record; the Lakers were just 20–33 when only two of the three were playing together.
 Due to an ankle injury in March, James fell out of a close three-player race for the NBA scoring title, finishing with only 56 games played, two less than necessary to qualify.

 Following the season, head coach Frank Vogel was fired on April 11, 2022.
-Vogel led the team in 2020 to their first title since 2010 and one first-round exit in 2021, and he finished with an overall 127–98 record with the team.
+Vogel had led the team to an NBA championship in 2020 and to a first-round loss in the 2021 NBA playoffs.
+His overall record with the team was 127–98.